Rajmane2507/m1_mini_project/1_Requirements/README.md

 3.Basic calculators can do addition, subtraction, multiplication, and division.

-# Defining our System:-
+# Defining Our System:-

-the project is based on the
+the project is based on the operating basic arithmetic operations

 # SWOT ANALYSIS:-